Lines of Symmetry of Plane Shapes

 Line of Symmetry

-Here my dog "Flame" has her face made perfectly symmetrical with a bit of photo magic.
+Here my dog "Flame" has her face made perfectly symmetrical with some photo editing.

 The white line down the center is the Line of Symmetry